bude-holiday/bude-holiday.github.io/pages/home.md

 Front garden: There is off road space for one, or two small cars.

 Arrival time is after 4pm and departure is by 10am.
-We would appreciate you adhering to these times to enable us to be able to clean the entire property to conform to Covid hygiene protocols.

 Please note there is a no smoking policy at Pebblestones.
 Bed linen and pillows are provided, but due to Covid cleaning protocols, please bring your own towels.